Ajayadav97/school-management-system-flask/README.md

 8. **Open your browser** to `http://127.0.0.1:5050`

-9. **Log in** with the default admin account:
+9. **Log in using the demo administrator account:**

    - Username: `admin`
    - Password: `admin123`

-   Change this password (or create a new admin user directly in the database) before treating this as anything beyond an academic demo.
+   > These credentials are intended for local demonstration only.
+   > Change the default password before deploying the application to a production environment.

 ## Project structure

 ```
-school_management/
+school-management-system-flask/
 ├── app.py              # Flask routes and application logic
 ├── database.py         # DB connection + one-time schema initialization
 ├── schema.sql           # Table definitions